Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/39_flag_for_settings.jpg)

 The command in the first snapshot speaks of retrieving out Windows Defender preferences that are set up in ABZ-PC-01.
 Amongst them is the setting for ExclusionPath.
-These settings are checked at 20:43:20, June 19th 2024, and the exclusion path was set at 20:46:38 of the same day.
+These settings are checked at 20:43:20, June 19th 2024, and the exclusion path was set at 20:46:38 of the same day (you might need to consider rounding up the seconds value for the flag XINTRA asks for).

 The same can be witnessed in the ELK stack as well.